KellyStOnge/CS-442-Graphics-Final/README.md

 Navigate to the project directory and install the necessary dependencies:

 3. **Run the Project**
-Start the project using a local server.
+Download and move into the directory from there you will need to start the project using a local server.
 You can use any HTTP server; here's an example using `http-server`:
-Once the server starts, open your browser and go to `http://localhost:8080` (or the port provided in your terminal).
+Once the server starts, open your browser and go to `http://127.0.0.1:8080\index.html` (or the port provided in your terminal).
+Go to your browser and run 128.0.0.1

 ## Controls
 - **W, A, S, D**: Move forward, left, backward, right